Learn Hindi on any device, anywhere, the best way to learn a language online. Buy Rosetta Stone Hindi.

 माफ कीजिए (māpha kījie) - Sorry

 At Rosetta Stone, we understand it’s not enough to learn the words.
 You must feel confident in speaking the language to thrive in real-world conversations.
 That’s why every Hindi lesson embeds our patented speech recognition engine, TruAccent®.
-This feature allows language learners to practice pronunciation of Hindi words and get feedback in real time on how your accent compares to that of a native speaker.
+This feature allows language learners to practise pronunciation of Hindi words and get feedback in real time on how your accent compares to that of a native speaker.
 TruAccent helps you get comfortable speaking out and saying it like a local.

 Learn how to say "Could you recommend a local restaurant? (क्या आप स्थानीय रेस्तरां की सिफारिश कर सकते हैं?)" from a native Hindi speaker.